Balarama Holness: Political career

 While studying law at McGill University, he ran for borough mayor of Montréal-Nord for Projet Montréal in the 2017 Montreal municipal election but lost to Christine Black.
 After the 2017 election, Holness launched a petition calling for the city to hold a public consultation on systemic racism and discrimination.
 Founder of a social justice lobby group "Montreal in Action," Holness was profiled on November 21, 2020, by the CTV Television Network as "an inspirational view of a man confronting systemic racism."

 On May 20, 2021, he announced his candidacy for mayor of Montreal in the 2021 Montreal municipal election as a candidate of the Mouvement Montréal party.
 Holness finished in third place with 7.23% of votes and Mouvement Montréal failed to elect any of its candidates.

-On June 7, 2022, Holness announced the creation of party Bloc Montreal, being a part of the 2022 Quebec general election.
-Bloc Montreal finished with only 0.2% of votes and it failed to elect any of its candidates, including Holness himself.
+On June 7, 2022, Holness announced the creation of the party Bloc Montreal, being a part of the 2022 Quebec general election.
+It was founded after Quebec Liberal Party leader Dominique Anglade offered to work with the Coalition Avenir Québec government on certain legislation.
+Bloc Montreal finished with only 0.2% of votes, and it failed to elect any of its candidates, including Holness himself.
+The party dissolved in early 2026, with Holness endorsing the Quebec Liberal Party of Charles Milliard.